Who can be a Councillor

 • have been convicted of a criminal offence and sentenced to not less than three months imprisonment (including any suspended sentence) within the past 5 years

-People can also be disqualified from being a councillor by order of the court if they have incurred illegal expenditure (when acting as a councillor) of over £2,000 and been found guilty of corrupt or illegal practices under the Representation of the Peoples Act 1983.
+People can also be disqualified from being a Councillor by order of the court if they have incurred illegal expenditure (when acting as a Councillor) of over £2,000 and been found guilty of corrupt or illegal practices under the Representation of the Peoples Act 1983.

 Standing as a candidate